ostad-ai/Computer-Science/README.md

 2) Cramer's rule for solving a system of linear equations.
 3) Matrix inversion by the cofactor matrix from scratch in Python.
 4) Matrix inversion by Gauss-Jordan elimination from scratch in Python.
+5) Fast Fourier Transform (FFT), one-dimensional, from scratch in Python.
+Also, Discrete Fourier Transform (DFT) from scratch is also included.